Back to National Guide

 Sydney-Specific Considerations

 Inner-city terraces in Paddington, Surry Hills, and Balmain typically have the hot water system in a rear courtyard or narrow side passage.
-These spots work for storage tanks but heat pumps need minimum clearance for airflow and maintenance access, plus distance from bedroom windows and neighbouring properties.
+These spots work for storage tanks, but heat pumps need minimum clearance for airflow and maintenance access, plus distance from bedroom windows and neighbouring properties.
+Heat pump noise levels run 40–55 dB (similar to a quiet air conditioner), and NSW councils can enforce noise limits of 5 dB above background during the day and no more than background level at night.
+A good electrician will discuss placement before quoting.

 Western Sydney suburbs built in the 1970s–90s (Penrith, Blacktown, Liverpool) commonly have the unit on an external slab beside the laundry with a dedicated off-peak circuit already in place.
-These are the most straightforward replacements.
+These are the most straightforward replacements, and many of these homes now have rooftop solar, making a timer-controlled heat pump an attractive option.

 Hiring a Licensed Electrician in NSW